 Community and togetherness are more critical than they have ever been.
-Utilize team building and critical thinking games and activities to build relationships and learn essential skills needed inside and outside the classroom.
+Utilize team building and crucial thinking games and activities to build relationships and learn essential skills needed inside and outside the classroom.

 3) Use “human project” based learning.

-Project-based learning moves to learn from the inside of the classroom to the outside of the school.
+Project-based learning moves to learning from the inside of the classroom to the outside of the school.